oscarolsson94/security/inlämning3.md

 ## Exploit

-1. Visit the url of the singleFlagPage `/flag`
+1. Visit the url where you can see a single flag:  `/flag`
 2. To get access to the secret file containing API-keys, enter "../" in the URL after the parameter `?name=`.
 Like this: `/flag?name=../keys.xml`
 3. Press enter, and u will see the contents of the secret XML-file on your screen.